 There's no question of turning back, we're in this now.
 So after a few moments of dismayed realization, we start taking steps again.

 More log and rebar stairsteps, through more gorgeous flowers, along a series of small switchbacks.

 Karen really impressed me!
 She hadn't been excited about Ellinor, this wasn't her idea and wasn't some big thrill.
 But she just kept on walking after me, she doesn't quit.
 That girl has heart!

 The word "valiant" occurs to me.

 Near the top, at the base of the rocky peaks, there's some climbing among big rocks, and that's when the sun came out.

-After several hours of blissfully thought-free climbing, we came around the rocks just below the summit, and there before us the opposite peak shone clear, sunlit, between dark clouds.
+After a couple hours of blissfully thought-free climbing, we came around the rocks just below the summit, and there before us the opposite peak shone clear, sunlit, between dark clouds.
 It was beyond unearthly gorgeous, and when I saw it, the most powerful thought came to me.